dzmitry-lahoda/pallet-xcm-ibc/README.md

 Generally this pallet follows security rules, for exampled for decoding and weights, similar to what `xcmp-queue` and `dmp-queue` do.

+Sends SCAL encoded XCM messages

+`NOTE: later in can ease integration of XCM when ProtoBug encoding of XCM is available`

 ```rust
 	#[pallet::config]
 	pub trait Config: frame_system::Config {